mikke89/RmlUiDoc/pages/cpp_manual/integrating.md

 - When the library is built as a static library, add `#define RMLUI_STATIC_LIB` before including the RmlUi headers.
 - Add `#include <RmlUi/Core.h>` in a source or header file to start using RmlUi.

+#### Conan and vcpkg

+If you used Conan or vcpkg to acquire RmlUi, then libraries and include paths should already have been setup for you.
+The only thing remaining:

+- Add `#include <RmlUi/Core.h>` in a source or header file to start using RmlUi.

 ### Initialising RmlUi

 Before you can initialise RmlUi, you'll need to set the [interfaces](interfaces.html) that the library uses to interact with your application.
 There are two compulsory interfaces, the system interface and the render interface.